drcd1/cpp-pt/README.md

 The currently implemented algorithms are:

--Pathtracing
+- Pathtracing
--Pathtracing with NEE
+- Pathtracing with NEE
--Pathtracing with NEE and MIS
+- Pathtracing with NEE and MIS
--Lightracing
+- Lightracing
--Photonmapping
+- Photonmapping
--Pathtracing with PSSMLT
+- Pathtracing with PSSMLT
--Lighttracing with PSSMLT
+- Lighttracing with PSSMLT
--Pathtracing with Practical Path Guiding
+- Pathtracing with Practical Path Guiding